itisbugra/ekko/README.md

 Lead maintainer: [Buğra Ekuklu](Chatatata)

-Automates the deployment process of your Helm references.
+Automates the deployment process of your Helm releases.

-Make your charts *git gud*.
-No pun intended.

 ## Installation